Thinking about spending your vacation in the Yucatan Peninsula?

 There are also indoor museums and other city trips that your hotel’s entertainment team can easily arrange for you.

-Don’t forget to look beyond the beaches for outdoor excursions too.
+Don’t forget to look beyond the beaches for outdoor excursions too; there are so many things to add to your Cancun itinerary!

 While beach lounging and scuba diving at the Banco Chinchorro reef are two popular activities, in-land adventures are many as well.